 See what makes their eyes light up and work with them to see what they love doing.
-Many children will need or want to try many different things before they start discovering what they like and what they dont like.
+Many children will need or want to try many things before they start discovering what they like and what they don’t like.
 Try doing these things together.
 If they are drawing, you draw too.
-If your building with legos, build something as well.
+If you’re building with Legos, build something as well.
 Be part of the fun.

-In our tech driven world, playstations and X Box have become a househlad standard, however we believe that nature is one of the most inspirational places to unleash creativity.
+In our tech-driven world, PlayStations and X Box have become a household standard, however, we believe that nature is one of the most inspirational places to unleash creativity.
 Children should be outside and become creatively inspired.

 You’ll be amazed at how creative children can be when they grow up and are taught to be creative in their own sense.

 Many parents struggle with this for a variety of reasons.
-Whether its because they dont want to be bothered for a particular reason or because they cant help but watch their kid just lay around doing nothing.
+Whether it’s because they don’t want to be bothered for a particular reason or because they can’t help but watch their kid just lie around doing nothing.

 It’s a challenge for both parents and kids.
-However being bored is okay and sometimes necessary.
-It however, is a method to spark creativity (even if its “eventually” with a child), because it forces you to go outside your comfort zone.
-It leaves opportunity for creativity and therefore as parenty you do not always need to dive in and rescue your bored child.
+However, being bored is okay and sometimes necessary.
+It, however, is a method to spark creativity (even if it’s “eventually” with a child), because it forces you to go outside your comfort zone.
+It leaves an opportunity for creativity and therefore as parents you do not always need to dive in and rescue your bored child.

 Let them think on their own.
 Children have so many distractions that they rarely have time when they are actually bored to think of something interesting for them to do.